Ford Maverick Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Ford Maverick are $1,386 a year with full coverage.
-Comprehensive costs around $294 a year, collision costs $536, and liability costs around $398.
-A liability-only policy costs as low as $460 a year, with high-risk insurance costing around $3,002.
-Teenage drivers receive the highest rates at $5,176 a year or more.
+The average insurance rates for a Ford Maverick are $1,386 a year including full coverage.
+Comprehensive costs on average $294 a year, collision insurance costs $536, and liability coverage is estimated at $398.
+A liability-only policy costs approximately $460 a year, and high-risk insurance costs around $3,002.
+Teen drivers cost the most to insure at up to $5,176 a year.

 Average premium for full coverage: $1,386

-Prices include $500 policy deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
-Rates are averaged for all U.S. states and Maverick trim levels.
+Price estimates include $500 policy deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and Maverick trim levels.

 Use the form below to get customized rates for your location.